-The course is aimed to give starting and experienced craft maltsters as well as others within the craft malt supply chain both theoretical and practical knowledge in malting technology.
+The course is aimed to give starting and experienced maltsters, as well as others within the craft malt supply chain, both theoretical and practical knowledge in malting technology.

 Dr. Patrick Boivin is audit, training and technical manager at IFBM.
 He is Visiting Professor in malting and brewing at University of Lorraine and Harwich College.
 He received BSc in Biology and Biochemistry from Rouen University (1983), MSc in Biotechnology from Compiègne Technology University (1984) and PhD in Microbiology, Enzymology and Bioconversion from Compiègne University (1987).
 He was Post-Doctoral Fellow at Baylor University, Texas, U.S.A., 1987-1989.
 He received Master in Business and Administration in 1998 from French Institute of Management.
 Since 1989 he has been working at IFBM as scientific Director.
 He is lecturer of IFBM craft and industrial malting and brewing training program.
 He has been accredited trainer by IBD and can conduct courses in French and English.
 He has published several papers, reviews and patents, particularly in malting process.